Employment

 •Serve as a role model, exemplifying leadership, moral character, commitment, and sportsmanship.

-•Develop and implement a comprehensive basketball program plan, including off-season and pre-seasontraining in collaboration with the Human Performance Coordinator.
+•Develop and implement a comprehensive baseball program plan, including offseason and preseasontraining, in collaboration with the full-time strength & conditioning coach.

-•Manage the basketball program’s budget and resources responsibly.
+•Manage the baseball program’s budget and resources responsibly.

 •Recruit and develop mission-appropriate student-athletes who align with TMI’s values of wisdom,integrity, service, excellence, and reverence (WISER).

-•Foster a team culture that prioritizes character development, academic responsibility, and athleticexcellence.
+•Foster a team culture prioritizing character development, academic responsibility, and athletic excellence.

 Academic Alignment & Student Support

-•Work in collaboration with academic faculty and administration to ensure student-athletes maintaingood academic standing.
+•Collaborate with academic faculty and administration to ensure student-athletes maintain good academic standing.

 Player Development & Coaching

-•Instruct athletes on basketball rules, regulations, strategies, and techniques, ensuring propersportsmanship and ethical conduct.
+•Instruct athletes on baseball rules, regulations, strategies, and techniques, ensuring proper sportsmanship and ethical conduct.

-•Plan and oversee daily practices, focusing on both individual and team development.
+•Plan and oversee daily practices, focusing on individual and team development.

 •Prepare for and manage game-day logistics, including strategies, scouting reports, and game filmanalysis.